10 Bankruptcy Myths For Creditors in Philadelphia

 Not always.
 The pre-petition lease payments are unsecured, and are subject to discharge like other unsecured debts.
 The debtor may avoid the post-petition lease payments.
 The debtor has the right to reject the lease, and leases expire automatically after a period of time.
 If you have not taken steps to protect your rights, the debtor can reject the lease, or there may not be enough money in the estate for the payment.
 This is true of leases and other executor contracts and agreements.

-3. If a company goes bankrupt, you cannot continue to do business with the debtor.
+- If a Philadelphia company goes bankrupt, you cannot continue to do business with the debtor.

 No. Post petition dealings with the debtor are separate from pre-petition dealings.
 So, you can do business under business law with a bankrupt debtor that still operates and has resources.
 However, the post petition contracts and agreements must be carefully separated from the pre-petition ones so it doesn’t appear that the creditor is trying to collect a pre-petition debt.